Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/admin/advanced-security/enabling-github-advanced-security-for-your-enterprise.md

 ---
 title: Enabling GitHub Advanced Security for your enterprise
 shortTitle: Enabling GitHub Advanced Security
-intro: 'You can configure {% data variables.product.product_name %} to include {% data variables.product.prodname_GH_advanced_security %}.
-This provides extra features that help users find and fix security problems in their code.'
+intro: "You can configure {% data variables.product.product_name %} to include {% data variables.product.prodname_GH_advanced_security %}.
+This provides extra features that help users find and fix security problems in their code."
-product: '{% data reusables.gated-features.ghas %}'
+product: "{% data reusables.gated-features.ghas %}"
 versions:
-  ghes: '*'
+  ghes: "*"
 type: how_to
 topics:
   - Advanced Security